ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

    }
 ```

-### Defining a measure in an observation column, using an existing column definition and overwriting the label:
+### Defining a measure in an observation column, using an existing measure definition and overwriting the label:
 ```json
    "Exports": {
       "type": "observations",